E-t0m/zeroinput/about_en.md

 ## functions
 The [script](https://github.com/E-t0m/zeroinput) has these functions:
-- automatic switching between one and multiple inverters
+- Automatic switching between one and multiple inverters
 - Battery undervoltage protection below 48V
 - Power adjustment battery from 48 V to 51 V, using control curve, possible total power always plus PV
 - "Over"feed from 53 V to "Saturation charging voltage" (on the esmart3), 0.2 W / 0.1 V, "pulls the zero line down", if there is an excess
-- Battery discharge current limitation, possible total power always plus PV
-- Night limit (a small battery doesn't last all night)
 - Minimum power
 - Maximum power
 - Automatic adjustment or permanent shifting of the zero line towards demand or export